jacksonjp/react-ssr-redux-sass/README.md

 - Express JS (Server Rendering with prefetching data)
 - Redux with thunk middleware and isomorphic-fetch
 - Sass Loader with Web pack
+- Flow for type checking
+- EsLint for linting

 ## Setup
 First install the dependencies, in the root directory of this project run.